Kishansinh94/Applied_Research/README.md

  - Understand the behaviour of convolutional neural network<br/>
  -To overcome overfitting/underfitiing while working with very small dataset<br/> -Find the good model medical imaging problem<br/>

-Given below are file descrption
-<br/>For more detail and documentation please go through "AI for Medical Sceince.pdf"
+Given below are file descrption: (For more detail and documentation please go through "AI for Medical Sceince.pdf")

 # Applied_Research
 1. **Tumor.py** file is model which i proposed here new proposed model.
 Model is based on VGG16.
 Trained on grayscale images gives better accuraccy than VGG16 and also perform well on unseen data.
 Six unseen images given out 5 model predicted right.  <br/><br/>
 2. **VGG16Tumor.py** is model of VGG16 (not transfer learning).
 Chnaged parameter and trained on graysclae iamges. <br/><br/>